-If equipped, these buttons are in the overhead console.
+If equipped, the Universal Remote system buttons are in the overhead console.

 This system can replace up to three remote control transmitters used to activate devices such as garage door openers, security systems, and home automation devices.
 These instructions refer to a garage door opener, but can be used for other devices.